 The next section looks at the impact of the four dimensions, in six countries: Nigeria, Egypt, Pakistan, China, the United Kingdom and the USA.
 It also considers the impact of immigration on the European Union and its response.
 The early impacts of climate change are most obvious in Nigeria, Egypt and Pakistan, whereas the impact of economic changes is currently of the greatest importance in China, including the problems of excessive debt and non-performing investments.
 The UK is relatively protected from the early impacts of climate change.
 However, it is seen as an attractive destination by migrants and this has created political pressures to reduce immigration.
 The European Union experienced the 2015 March, which saw a million undocumented migrants enter Germany.

 It easy to believe that as we enter the new climate-changed world, that the sign over the entrance reads, “Abandon all hope, ye who enter here”, the words that Dante saw over the gates of Hell.
-It is true that the weather forecast for the next 80 years looks bad, soaring temperatures in the Middle East, and the tropics, hot and dry weather in the Mediterranean, Northern Mexico and the Southern United States, rising sea levels which will overwhelm many coastal cities, together with falling water levels in the Indo-Gangetic Basin and in many other major rivers.
+It is true that the weather forecast for the next 80 years looks bad, soaring temperatures in the Middle East, and the tropics, hot and dry weather in the Mediterranean, Northern Mexico and the Southern United States, stronger hurricanes in the Gulf of Mexico, rising sea levels which will overwhelm many coastal cities, together with falling water levels in the Indo-Gangetic Basin and in many other major rivers.

 We do face a choice, there are two roads in front of us, one is business-as-usual, and the other is to radically change our social and economic systems.
 In the words of Robert Frost, “Two roads diverged in a wood, and I took the one less travelled by, And that has made all the difference.”
 We need to take the road less travelled by.